WHAT IS A FACELIFT?

 There are several things out there about how long facelift results last.
 Some say results can last up to 15 years and some say up to 10 years.
 The reality is that is will depend on your individual skin quality and how it responds in the aging process.

-How to Prepare for Facelift Surgery
+How to Prepare for Facelift Surgery in Nashville

 As a part of your medical history review, Dr. Garza will ask you about your current medications and supplements, as well as your smoking history and drug use.
 We will also review previous surgeries you’ve had and how you respond to anesthesia.